wharfkit/website/src/lib/docs/AccountKit/Permission.md

 - `perm_name`: Retrieves the name of the permission.
 - `parent`: Retrieves the name of the parent permission.
 - `required_auth`: Retrieves the [Authority](/docs/antelope/authority) object that defines how authority is proven for the permission.
-- `linked_actions`: Retrieves the linked actions that can only be called using the permission.
+- `linked_actions`: Retrieves the linked actions.
+Those are the only actions that can be executed using the permission.